Fast Rerandomization via the BRAIN: Additional Theoretical Results and Proofs

 \section{Additional Theoretical Results and Proofs}

-VNSRR, StratVNSRR, and ClustVNSRR all assign treatment in an offline manner.
-In contrast, SeqVNSRR performs online allocation and needs to be handled differently.
-We will first establish the theoretical properties of VNSRR, StratVNSRR, and ClustVNSRR, and then obtain the results of SeqVNSRR.
+BRAIN, StratBRAIN, and ClustBRAIN all assign treatment in an offline manner.
+In contrast, SeqBRAIN performs online allocation and needs to be handled differently.
+We will first establish the theoretical properties of BRAIN, StratBRAIN, and ClustBRAIN, and then obtain the results of SeqBRAIN.